AmbiqAI/heartkit/docs/models/index.md

 # :material-graph-outline: Models

-HeartKit provides a number of model architectures that can be used for training __heart-monitoring tasks__.
+heartKIT provides a number of model architectures that can be used for training __heart-monitoring tasks__.
 While a number of off-the-shelf models exist, they are often not efficient nor optimized for real-time, edge applications.
-To address this, HeartKit provides a model factory that allows you to easily create and train customized models via [helia-edge](https://ambiqai.github.io/helia-edge/). `helia-edge` includes a growing number of state-of-the-art models that can be easily configured and trained using high-level parameters.
+To address this, heartKIT provides a model factory that allows you to easily create and train customized models via [helia-edge](https://ambiqai.github.io/helia-edge/). `helia-edge` includes a growing number of state-of-the-art models that can be easily configured and trained using high-level parameters.
 The models are designed to be efficient and well-suited for real-time, edge applications.
 Most of the models are based on state-of-the-art architectures that have been modified to allow for more fine-grain customization.
 In addition, the models support 1D variants to allow for training on time-series data.
 Please check [helia-edge](https://ambiqai.github.io/helia-edge/) for list of available models and their configurations.

 ---

-## <span class="sk-h2-span">Available Models</span>
+## Available Models

 - **[TCN](https://ambiqai.github.io/helia-edge/api/helia_edge/models/tcn)**: A CNN leveraging dilated convolutions (key=`tcn`)
 - **[U-Net](https://ambiqai.github.io/helia-edge/api/helia_edge/models/unet)**: A CNN with encoder-decoder architecture for segmentation tasks (key=`unet`)